ignatandrei/RSCG_Examples/book/about.md

 And, if you bought this book from Amazon, you are entitled to have 1 hour free of consultancy with me.
 I can help you make one.

+## I want the book / sponsor you

+Glad that you have asked.
+Please goto  Amazon: https://amzn.to/3f6gll3

+( and this will remain free:  https://ignatandrei.github.io/RSCG_Examples/)